 \section{Properties of functions $a$, $b$, $a_{\xi}$ and $b_{\xi}$}

-In the previous section, we calculated some parameters of the polygons $P_{E,\theta}$, which are determined by the functions of the form $a$, $b$, $a_{\xi}$, $b_{\xi}$ and their reflections.
-In order to prove the absence of resonances in $S_{E,\theta}$ (in Section~\ref{sec:appl}), or equivalently for the billiard flow on $P_{E,\theta}$, we will need some version of independence for finite families of such analytic functions, see Proposition~\ref{prop:indep0}.
-For this purpose, we perform an in-depth analysis of their behavior at the ends of their domain in this section.
+In the previous section, we identified some parameters of the polygons $P_{E,\theta}$, which are determined by the functions of the form $a$, $b$, $a_{\xi}$, $b_{\xi}$ and their reflections.
+In order to prove the absence of resonances in $S_{E,\theta}$ (in Section~\ref{sec:appl}), or equivalently for the billiard flow on $P_{E,\theta}$, we will need a form of independence for finite families of such analytic functions, see Proposition~\ref{prop:indep0}.
+For this purpose, we perform an in-depth analysis of their behavior at the endpoints of their domains in this section.

 { In what follows, for any interval $I\subset \R$, we denote by $C(I)$ the space of real-valued continuous functions on $I$, and by $C^{\omega}(I)$ the space of real-valued analytic functions.}